Coverage Policy Manual

 Regulatory Status

 Retifanlimab-dlwr (e.g., Zynyz) was granted accelerated approval by the U.S. Food and Drug.
-Administration (FDA) on March 22, 2023, for the treatment of adult patients with metastatic or recurrent locally advanced Merkel cell carcinoma.
+Administration (FDA) on March 22, 2023, for the treatment of adult individuals with metastatic or recurrent locally advanced Merkel cell carcinoma.
 This indication was approved under accelerated approval based on tumor response rate and duration of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 Coding